stedop/pineapplebot/README.md

  I am basing this off the MVC architecture but unlike for web apps I think MVC works well for a node bot due to the stateful nature of a javascript app.

- Included are some commands for the UKTrees (unofficial) server.
+ Included are some commands for the UKTrees (unofficial) discord server.

  - **Help** - give the help for a command, leave blank to list all commands.
  - **Ping** - responds pong, useful for checking if bot is alive.